Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 #####1a.
 Add **AWS Keys** Integration

-To be able to interact with AWS, we need to add the `drship_aws` integration.
+To be able to interact with AWS, we need to add the `dr_aws` integration.
 Your AWS credentials are securely stored in this integration, and you can extract them in your job when needed.

 Detailed steps on how to add an AWS Keys Integration are [here](/platform/integration/aws-keys/#creating-an-account-integration).
-Make sure you name the integration `drship_aws` since that is the name we're using in our sample automation scripts.
+Make sure you name the integration `dr_aws` since that is the name we're using in our sample automation scripts.

 > Note: You might already have this if you have done any of our other tutorials.
 If so, skip this step.